marcinkuzminski/rhodecode/docs/api/api.rst

 get_users_groups
 ----------------

-Lists all existing users groups.
+Lists all existing user groups.
 This command can be executed only using api_key belonging to user with admin rights.